theodoreb/drupal-needs-review-queue/README.md

 ## queue-stats.php

-Get the number of issues in Needs review by core component:
+Get the number of issues in RTBC or Needs review status counted by core component:

 ```
 $ php queue-stats.php